In this blog series we’re examining the Five Myths of Kubernetes Resource Optimization.

-In this blog series we’re examining the Five Myths of Apache Spark Optimization.
-The fifth and final myth in this series relates to another common assumption of many Spark users: Spark Dynamic Allocation automatically prevents Spark from wasting resources.
+The fifth and final myth in this series relates to another common assumption of many Kubernetes users: Dynamic Allocation for Apache Spark applications automatically prevents Spark from overprovisioning resources while improving workload utilization levels.

-The Value of Spark Dynamic Allocation
+The Value of Apache Spark Dynamic Allocation

-Spark Dynamic Allocation is a useful feature that was developed through the Spark community’s focus on continuous innovation and improvement.
+Apache Spark Dynamic Allocation is a useful feature that was developed through the Spark community’s focus on continuous innovation and improvement.
 This feature optimizes the resource utilization of Spark applications by dynamically adding and removing executors based on workload requirements.
 It attempts to fully utilize the available task slots per executor, eliminating the need for developers to rightsize the number of executors before applications start running.

 Because of these benefits, Spark Dynamic Allocation is considered a no brainer.
 If the application architecture can handle it, then most developers will enable Spark Dynamic Allocation.